Hearts of Steel

 The Hearts of Steel, or Steelboys, was an exclusively Protestant movement originating in 1769 in County Antrim, Ireland due to grievances about the sharp rise of rents and evictions.
-The protests then spread into the neighbouring counties of Armagh, Down, and Londonderry, before being put down by the army.
+The protests then spread into the neighbouring counties of Armagh, Down, and Londonderry, before being put down by troops, including British Army contingents.
+(Note: As distinct from units of the Irish Army (1661–1801).)

+The Hearts of Steel organisation of County Antrim used a hammer and sickle emblem during their anti-landlord campaign.
+(Note: The sickle had come to symbolise Irish farmers.)

 Origins

 The Hearts of Steel rose in 1769 against unjust and exorbitant rents, chiefly exacted by middlemen—speculators or "forestallers"—who took lands from absentee landlords at greatly increased rents, and made their own profit by doubling the rents on the poor tenants.

 In 1770 in Templepatrick, County Antrim a local landlord evicted tenants and replaced them with speculators who could outbid the locals for the land.
 At some point, a local was arrested and charged with maiming cattle belonging to a merchant from Belfast, which spurred the farmers of Templepatrick to take up arms and march on Belfast to demand his release.
 The protestors surrounded the barracks and threatened to burn the house of Waddell Cunningham, who was one of the new speculators in Templepatrick.
 The soldiers in the barracks fired upon the protestors killing several and wounding others.
 The protestors eventually set fire to Cunningham's house and as the fire threatened to spread and destroy the town of Belfast itself, its mayor decided to free the prisoner.

 Further consternation was caused by the sharp increase in rents throughout Ulster.
 At the same time, the leases had expired for Lord Donegall's south County Antrim estate.
 Whilst he kept his rent at the old prices, he greatly increased their renewal fee.
 These coincided with several years of severe harvest failures, which resulted in high bread prices.
 The result of this was that people were unable to support themselves or their families, being left in the utmost state of deprivation and destitution, with many evicted from their land for failure to pay.